Mod Fun: Career

-In early 1987 a German concert promoter contacted the band and, based upon the solid sales of their LPs in Europe, suggested they appear on a European tour.
+In early 1987, a German concert promoter contacted the band and, based on the solid sales of their LPs in Europe, suggested they appear on a European tour.
 After a visit to the US by the promoter to meet the members and see them perform in their current configuration as Paintbox, the tour details were worked out.
 The group set out for Luxembourg in April 1987.
-It was only after their arrival in Europe that it became apparent that the 4-piece pop group then known as Paintbox would not fit the bill.
-Tour posters and other promo materials featured the name "Mod Fun" and were accompanied by 3 year old photos from the band's "90 Wardour St." LP.
+It was only after their arrival in Europe that it became apparent that the 4-piece pop group, then known as Paintbox, would not fit the bill.
+Tour posters and other promo materials featured the name "Mod Fun" and were accompanied by 3 year-old photos from the band's "90 Wardour St." LP.
 Tensions over this disparity rose throughout the tour and even though the group played successful shows in huge venues in Bern, Switzerland; Vienna, Austria; Rimini and San Marino, Italy; and Hamburg and Berlin, Germany, the band acrimoniously broke up after their final show in Berlin.
 Soon thereafter, Mick and Bobby formed Crocodile Shop.

 In 1995, Get Hip Records released a retrospective of most of the band's recorded output (omitting the Midnight Records recordings because of legal issues), called Past Forward.
 In 2004, Get Hip reissued the CD, and Mod Fun played a reunion show at The Saint in Asbury Park, New Jersey.
 The positive reception and renewed friendship among the members inspired Mod Fun to continue on where they had left off.
 Since then, Mod Fun has played extensively in the New York/New Jersey area, as well as having performed in Philadelphia, Nashville, Baltimore, Annapolis, and Chicago.

-In 2007 Mod Fun released a new CD called Now...and Again on their Making Tyme! label.
+In 2007, Mod Fun released a new CD called Now...and Again on their Making Tyme! label.
 A double-length CD with ten new original songs and ten re-recorded classics from their 1980s catalog, it also includes a live version of "I Believe" recorded at their highly successful July 2006 CBGB show.
 Continuing to play locally over the next few years, in 2009 Mod Fun began writing and recording material for another new album, entitled 'FuturePresent",.